 1930:

 Philip Wylie's Gladiator is published.
-The protagonist is granted super human powers as a newborn by the experiment of an amoral scientist, giving him super strength, speed, and bulletproof skin.
+The protagonist is granted super human powers as a newborn by the experiment of his amoral yet hopeful scientist father, giving him super strength, speed, and bulletproof skin.
 He is described as having "the proportionate strength of an ant and the leaping ability of the grasshopper" and bends the bars of his crib.
 Jerry and Joe have just turned 16 years old.

 1931: